ace-1331/ace12401-cursedscript/Wiki/Functions.md

 - **NEW** loadpresetcurses [name] //Note: toggles on the cursed *groups* from the preset to the currently worn items
 - **NEW** loadpreset [name] //Note: toggles on the cursed **items** from the preset
 - **NEW** savepreset [name] //Note: saves the current item curses as a preset
+- **NEW** deafimmune [number] //Note: allows the member number's speech to circumvent deafening effects
 ## OWNER FUNCTIONS
 ### Basic
 - note //Note: this attaches a note anyone can read to the wearer